FVannini-IT-Consultant/Devops/CKS/Monitoring, Logging and Runtime Security/Falco.md

 #container #pod
 Runtime security tool for detecting anomalous behavior.
 _Example: Alerts you if a container suddenly starts running unexpected processes._
+**Needs**: Installation of Falco as a DaemonSet, rules configuration in YAML.

 strace on steroids
 https://falco.org/docs/getting-started/falco-kubernetes-quickstart/